“Eudaimonia; a person's state of happiness and wellbeing, often described as 'human flourishing'”Aristotle

 It is important to firstly understand your current health and wellbeing risks; this is where our employee survey and modelling tool come in.

-Our survey is designed to get to understand your employee’s perception of their own wellbeing measured in terms of each of the six pillars and our modelling tool is designed to look at specific company demographics and existing data such as absence and claims from medical insurance and income protection in order to establish existing trends.
+Our survey is designed to understand your employees’ perception of their own wellbeing measured in terms of each of the six pillars and our modelling tool is designed to look at specific company demographics and existing data such as absence and claims from medical insurance and income protection in order to establish existing trends.
 This is presented to you in a snapshot style report.

 Once we understand your corporate health and wellbeing risks we can consult to help you build a wellbeing strategy that targets those risks from a prevention and intervention perspective.

 Thankfully, the days of implementing a blanket approach to benefits and communications are behind us.
 However, the concept of ‘flexible’ benefits has been around for years, but were they really that flexible?

 The Insurance Act 2015 is a major change to insurance law.
 It applies to insurance policies which start on or after that date or to any existing policies subject to a rate review or change which are effective on or after that date.

 The Government has announced plans to change the UK’s welfare system with a view to halving the disability employment gap.
 The new system is designed to remove financial incentives for claimants and encourage them to seek employment.

 Our latest edition of Pensions News for Employers includes IORP Directive review, Actuarial Valuations 2015, cyclical automatic re-enrolment and our six pillars of wellbeing.